Admin Overview

 SMTP Configuration

 This section provides the functionality to establish SMTP configurations for email dispatch.
 Users can adjust the configuration to their preferences, by incorporating relevant properties in the SMTP Properties section (available properties can be found here: https://javaee.github.io/javamail/docs/api/com/sun/mail/smtp/package-summary.html ).
 The Heimdall team recommends users set the ssl protocol to TLSv1.2 or TLSv1.3, otherwise TLSv1 might be used.
 The Email Tester component, allows users to validate configuration before committing changes by sending a test email.
 If changes will are not committed, all entered configuration will be lost.
 While using e.g. Google smtp, user should consider using application password rather than their personal password - especially if the account has 2fa enabled, then without app password functionality might have problem to operate.
+The password can be stored in a secret and this secret must contain at least password, email is not required.
+An email from a secret has higher priority than email from GUI config.

 Login History